 When you boost a Facebook post, it helps one of your existing posts be seen by more people by paying Facebook to “boost” its distribution.
 A Facebook boost is a type of paid advertisement product from Facebook.

 Most Facebook marketing experts will advise against promoting posts because generally people don’t take into consideration the goal and whether there are more effective alternatives.
 However, I’ll show you a few ways how boosted posts could be a part of an effective Facebook ad scaling strategy.

-Facebook makes boosting a post really simple.
+Facebook makes promoting a post really simple.

 You have two options:

 If your goal is to increase brand awareness, you could build a completely cold audience from your Audience Insights research with the first option.
-If your goal is purely engagement, you could choose the second option.
+If you plan to boost a Facebook post entirely for engagement, you could choose the second option.

-When promoting a Facebook post, you can leave the default setting on automatic placements, which means Facebook’s algorithm will display your ad where it’s getting the best results for your stated advertising objective.
+When promoting a post, you can leave the default setting on Adantage+ placements, which means Facebook’s algorithm will display your ad where it’s getting the best results for your stated advertising objective.

 You can also choose to turn this setting off automatic and choose to deselect Messenger and/or Instagram placements.
 However, you won’t be able to deselect Instagram or Facebook Stories - it’s all or nothing.